-CRIJ 2323 Legal Aspects of Law Enforcement
+CRIJ 2323 Legal Aspects of Law Enforcement (43.0104.5624) (3-0) 3 hours

 Police authority; responsibilities; constitutional constraints; laws of arrest, search, and seizure; police liability.
 The student will define police authority and explain the responsibilities and constitutional restraints as enumerated in the Texas Constitution, United States Constitution, and Bill of Rights.
 The student will outline the law of arrest and search and seizure developed through court decisions and describe the criminal and civil liability that result from improper acts and/or the failure to act.
-(ICOs 1, 2, 3, 4, 5, 6) Prerequisite: None.
+(ICOS 1, 2, 3, 4, 5, 6) Corequisite: CJSA 1308